joeSaad/code-cleaner/README.md

 ## Todo
 Open for contribution/pull request
-- Include more files of code
+- Include more types of files to clean e.g. (.py, .bash, .scala)